ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 directly with RuntimeSplices, so we can't easily inspect the underlying runtime value and bind the result to a node name.
 Instead, we're going to create Splices containing a function that can do this for us.
-Note that in the examples below, Heist.Compiled is imported as "C".
+Note that in the examples below, Heist.Compiled is imported as `C`.

 ```haskell
 splicesFromTutorial :: Monad n => Splices (RuntimeSplice n Tutorial -> C.Splice n)